thass0/spray/README.md

 | `inst`, `i`      | Step to the next instruction.                       |
 | `backtrace`, `a` | Print a backtrace starting at the current position. |

-### Notes

-- Register names are prefixed with a `%`, akin to the AT&T assembly syntax.
-This avoids name conflicts between register names and variable names.
-For example, to read the value of `rax`, use `print %rax`.

-- Currently all values are full 64-bit words without any notion of a type.
-This will change in the future.

-- `<address>` always denotes a hexadecimal number.

-- `<value>` can be either a hexadecimal or a decimal number.
-If it's not clear from the literal itself whether a given number is decimal or hexadecimal, `0x` can be used to explicitly prefix hexadecimal numbers.
-Otherwise base 10 will be chosen as the default.

-- The names of all known registers can be found in the `reg_descriptors` table in `src/registers.h`.

-- It's possible that the location passed to `break`, `delete`, `print`, or `set` is both a valid function name and a valid hexadecimal address.
-For example, `add` could refer to a function called `add` and the number `0xadd`.
-In such a case, the default is to interpret the location as a function name.
-Use the prefix `0x` to explicitly specify an address.

-In addition to the REPL, you can use `spray --help` to see all parameters that are available on the command line.

 ## 🛠️Contributing